 In a Phase III study, the safety and effectiveness of ritonavir-boosted elvitegravir taken once daily was compared to the safety and effectiveness of the FDA-approved integrase inhibitor raltegravir (brand name: Isentress) taken twice daily in HIV-infected adults.
 Participants had previously taken HIV medicines before entering the study (called treatment-experienced).
-All study participants also received a ritonavir-boosted protease inhibitor plus another HIV medicine as part of their optimized background therapy.
-(An optimized background regimen is a combination of drugs, chosen on the basis of a person’s resistance test results and treatment history, that are not being studied as the investigational drug[s] in the clinical trial, but are given to help control a participant’s HIV infection.)
-The background regimen therapy included a boosted protease inhibitor plus another anti-HIV drug.
+All study participants also received a ritonavir-boosted protease inhibitor plus another HIV medicine as part of their optimized background regimens.
+(An optimized background regimen is a combination of drugs, chosen on the basis of a person’s resistance test results and treatment history, that are not being studied as the investigational drug[s] in the clinical trial, but are given to help control a participant’s HIV infection.)7,8